Asynchronous FileSystemWriter Implementation

 prepare_write_data(plan, planner)[source]

 First stage of async saving.
-Copy data to CPU and plan the local saving.
+Resolve data and store in compact format.

 Parameters: